(for veterinary information only)

 Trazodone is typically used to manage short-term canine and feline anxiety issues.
 It has been useful in helping orthopedic patients stay relaxed during confinement/recovery periods as well as in other situations where anxiety is a problem: travel, visit to the vet, fireworks or thunderstorms etc. It is frequently combined with other anxiety medications to enhance effects.

 Most dogs experience anxiety relief within 2 hours of administration.
 This can be variable, however, as can duration of action so it is important to test the medication before the anticipated event so as to know what to expect.
+Often trazodone is given at a lower dose for a couple of days to reduce the potential for upset stomach side effects.

 When trazodone use has been studied in dogs, 80% of dogs using trazodone had experienced no negative side effects.
 For the dogs that did experience side effects, the mostly seen effects involved aggressive food seeking, sedation, nausea and diarrhea.
 Some experts recommend using a lower dose of trazodone for a few days to acclimate the patient and help avoid side effects.